coq-community/metaprogramming-rosetta-stone/autoinduct/README.md

 - Ltac2 `eval red` produces non backtrackable errors when the argument cannot be reduced (eg opaque constant), so in mode 3 this can cause the tactic to fail incorrectly.

+The current version:
+- does not go under binders, and
+- supports all of part 0, part 1, and part 2.

 </details>